asabramo/llm-gcp-practice/README.md

 - Creates embeddings for it using Gemini-embedding
 - Pushes the records and the embeddings to Firestore
 - Take a user query, sends it to gemini and asks it to answer it, based on the relevant document from Firestore, as received by a KNN search
-So far, it's a classic RAG
+## Step 1 So far, it's a classic RAG

+## Step 2: Introduce tools
+- Convert the RAG fetch to be a tool, and let the LLM decide whether and when it wants to use it, although we are strongly nudging it towards that

 # TODO:
-- Convert the RAG fetch to be a tool, so that the LLM can decide whether and when it wants to use it
-- Implement an agent wrapper, so that it can
+- Implement an agent wrapper.
+The goal would be to make the best coffee.
+We'll have a class that implements coffee tools like "buy equipment", "Make Coffee", and "Taste", and the agent will work with the RAG and action tools until it reaches a good enough result.

-#Setup (windows)
+# Setup (windows)
 ```bat
 prepare.bat
 python